doguyilmaz/titleflix/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 🔒 Privacy

+Titleflix is built with privacy as a core principle.
+We don't collect any data - see our [Privacy Policy](PRIVACY_POLICY.md) for complete details.

 ## 🙏 Acknowledgments